- Average Class Size: 23

 THS is a collaborative environment, and our strong family-school partnerships help sustain and grow the school as well as support each student.
 We have an active Parent Organization and many fun ways to volunteer and support the school.

-THS is a member of the Middle School Sports League (MSSL) in Sonoma County, competing in a variety of sports, including, but not limited to, volleyball, flag football, cross country and track.
+THS is a member of the Middle School Sports League (MSSL) in Sonoma County, competing in a variety of sports, including volleyball, flag football, cross country, and track.

 Through the lens of curricular integration and with the goal of deepening the learning experience, students at all grade levels participate in experiential learning activities.